adap/flower/benchmarks/flowertune-llm/README.md

 Then, create a new Python environment and install Flower.

 > [!TIP]
-> We recomend using `pyenv` and the `virtualenv` plugin to create your environment.
-Other mangaers such as Conda would likely work to.
-Check [the documentation](https://flower.ai/docs/framework/how-to-install-flower.html) for alternative ways of installing Flower.
+> We recommend using `pyenv` and the `virtualenv` plugin to create your environment.
+Other manager such as Conda would likely work to.
+Check the [documentation](https://flower.ai/docs/framework/how-to-install-flower.html) for alternative ways of installing Flower.

 ```shell
 pip install flwr